Real estate syndications

 Some syndication offerings, such as the ones designed as “506(b)” offerings – are open to unaccredited investors.
 Many multifamily syndications are 506(b) offerings, which means they are open to unaccredited investors, but these investors have to be “sophisticated”.

 A sophisticated Investor has enough knowledge and experience in investing in alternative investments such as real estate, oil, or precious metals.
 They may have made previous investments outside the stock market or perhaps they attended an investing seminar.
-Either way, they have the ability to make an informed decision about a particular syndication offering.
+Whether or not they have actual investing experience, the person has the ability to make an informed decision about a particular syndication offering.

 Equally important to being “sophisticated”, the investor needs to have a pre-existing “substantive relationship” with the deal sponsor (i.e. the partner or partners who are presenting the opportunity).
 While the SEC doesn’t specifically define what “substantive relationship” means, it provided clues in this letter to a company called “Citizen VC”.